 Improper loading and/or overloading are major causes of capsizing.
-Improper/overloaded boats have less stability and less free-board, which can allow seas to break into the vessel, causing the boat to become even less stable.
+Improper/overloaded boats have less stability and less freeboard, which can allow seas to break into the vessel, causing the boat to become even less stable.

-Boats are more likely to capsize when crossing the bar from the ocean because the seas are on the stern and the boater may have less control over the vessel.
+Boats are more likely to capsize when crossing the bar from the ocean because the seas are on the stern and the boater may have less control

 Boaters must make sure the bar is safe prior to crossing.
-Check with other boaters or the Coast Guard to find out the condition of the bar.
+Check with other boaters or the Coast Guard to find out the condi-